Personality Introverted Sensitive Thoughtful Perceptive

 What is your personality type?
 Find out by downloading Career Test

 Due to their natural strengths, ISTPs are often found in occupations that involve direct involvement in the manufacturing, production, or maintenance process, in fields that require a good understanding of the details.
 ISTPs are successful as technicians, mechanics, electricians, electrical and mechanical maintenance and repair specialists, problem solvers, operators, drivers, programmers, athletes.
 They are good in rescue operations and in any occupation that is action-oriented and that requires specialized skills and analytical thinking.

-We recommend taking the M.G M.M test in the Vocational Test app to obtain a more specific list of careers.
+We recommend taking the M.G M.M test in the Caree Test app to obtain a more specific list of careers.